The Mothers (novel): Reception

-The book generated buzz prior to its release, and received critical acclaim.
-In a positive review for The New York Times Book Review Mira Jacob wrote, "Despite Bennett’s thrumming plot, despite the snap of her pacing, it’s the always deepening complexity of her characters that provides the book’s urgency.
+The book generated buzz prior to its release.
+In a positive review for The New York Times Book Review, Mira Jacob wrote, "Despite Bennett’s thrumming plot, despite the snap of her pacing, it’s the always deepening complexity of her characters that provides the book’s urgency.
 Bennett’s ability to unwind them gently, offering insights both shocking and revelatory, has a striking effect."
 Reni Eddo-Lodge reviewed the book for The Guardian: "The Mothers is a beautifully written, sad and lingering book – an impressive debut for such a young writer."
 Constance Grady praised Bennett's writing in Vox: "What elevates the book are the emotional underpinnings of each character, and Bennett’s lively, precise voice.
 Nadia may not have a surprising arc, but she feels every minute of it deeply and profoundly."
 Bethanne Patrick further praised the writing in The Washington Post, "Bennett has written that rare combination: a book that feels alive on the page and rich for later consideration."

 The Mothers was a New York Times bestseller.